Iridar/WOTCIridarQuantumMystic/WOTCIridarQuantumMystic/ReadMe.txt

 This mod is configurable through various configuration files located at:
 [code]..\steamapps\workshop\content\268500\2787647090\Config\[/code]

+[h1]COMPATIBILITY[/h1]

+[url=https://steamcommunity.com/sharedfiles/filedetails/?id=2683996590][b]Long War of the Chosen[/b][/url] - compatible out of the box.
+Quantum Mystic gains an additional rank and Mystic Staves are converted to LWOTC single-build system and are given infiltration values.

+[url=https://steamcommunity.com/sharedfiles/filedetails/?id=2567230602][b][WOTC] Prototype Armoury[/b][/url] and [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2567230730][b][WOTC] Covert Infiltration[/b][/url] - compatible out of the box, Mystic Staves are converted to single build system and are given infiltration values.

+[url=https://steamcommunity.com/sharedfiles/filedetails/?id=1280477867][b]Musashi's RPG Overhaul[/b][/url] - compatible out of the box.
+Quantum Mystic class is disabled, RPGO Soldiers are given access to Mystic Staves.
+The Quantum Mysticism ability is attached to staves directly.
+Make sure to unsubscribe from Community Promotion Screen while playing with RPGO.
+The Quantum Mystic's GTS perk will remain in GTS, but it will not do anything for RPGO Soldiers.

 [h1]CREDITS AND DONATIONS[/h1]

 Huge thanks to my wonderful patrons for their continued support.
 Please consider [b][url=https://www.patreon.com/Iridar]supporting me on Patreon[/url][/b] if you require tech support, have a suggestion for a feature, or simply wish to help me create more awesome mods.